-The exhibit will also include new poetry by Glenn North, Poet-in-Residence at the American Jazz Museum.
+The exhibit also includes new poetry by Glenn North, Poet-in-Residence at the American Jazz Museum.
 North’s work is a personal response to six of French’s photographs.
-The text not only adds a wealth of context to the images but provides an imaginative insiders-view.
+The text not only adds a wealth of context to the images, but provides an imaginative insiders view.

 “We are very excited that Diallo and Glenn will be sharing their work with downtown workers and residents,” stated Robin Trafton, gallery director.
 “We hope this show will inspire our visitors to catch a jazz performance, visit the Jazz Museum, and explore the music scene at 18th and Vine.”

-An opening reception event will be held on First Friday, November 1st from 4:30-6:30.
-The event is free, open to the public, and will feature live jazz music by Eddie Moore & The Outer Circle.
+The opening reception event features live jazz music by Eddie Moore & The Outer Circle.

 About Diallo Javonne French

-Born in Kansas City, Diallo Javonne French started as a musician.
+Born in Kansas City, Diallo Javonne French started his career as a musician.
 He began his filmmaking and photography career when he bought an 8mm camera from a pawn shop.
-Diallo moved to Atlanta Georgia in the early 1990’s and attended Clark Atlanta University majoring in Mass Communications, Radio/T.V./Film.
-While attending school he worked as a production assistant on several music videos that included such artists as TLC, Outkast, Goodie Mob, Xscape, Raven Symone, Usher and with director Hype Williams.
+Diallo moved to Atlanta, Georgia in the early 1990s and attended Clark Atlanta University to major in Mass Communications, Radio/TV/Film.
+While attending school, he worked as a production assistant on several music videos that included artists like TLC, Outkast, Goodie Mob, Xscape, Raven Symone, Usher, and director Hype Williams.

 Also on display at The Box Gallery will be French’s short film, titled May This Be Love, which tells the story of a young couple’s relationship as they experience and explore their spiritual togetherness.
-In 2009 the short was featured on the BET show “Lens On Talent,” and took first place in the 2007 Atlanta Urban Mediamakers Film Festival.
+The short took first place in the 2007 Atlanta Urban Mediamakers Film Festival and was featured on the BET show “Lens On Talent” in 2009.
 The film was also included in the Spaghetti Junction Urban Film Festival, Kansas City Urban Film Festival, and the Urban Film Series.
 French writes feature length scripts and has directed several short films.